 Iowa’s depressing season brightened in a big way by winning the Cy-Hawk trophy for the first time since 2010.

-Iowa secured a 13-0 halftime lead and extended it to 27-7 before two last gasp touchdown throws closed the gap.
-Iowa recovered an onside kick and killed the clock from there.
+Iowa secured a 13-0 halftime lead and extended it to 27-7 before two last gasp touchdown throws from Iowa State closed the gap.
+The Hawkeyes recovered an onside kick and killed the clock from there.

-Mark Weisman is a workhorse; he had 35 carries a week after having 30 carries.
-If the last three weeks are any indication, he may be Iowa’s version of Le’Veon Bell, a running back forced to carry his team beyond all reasonable expectations.
-This may be tempting fate, but could Weisman be the one to break the hex on beleaguered Iowa running backs?
+Mark Weisman is the conference's sturdiest workhorse, carrying the ball 65 times in the last two weeks.
+He looks like Iowa’s version of Le’Veon Bell, a running back forced to carry his team beyond all reasonable expectations.
+Could Weisman be the one to break the hex on beleaguered Iowa running backs?

-Iowa plays Western Michigan next week, and either finishes its non-conference schedule on a promising note or validates every negative feeling about the Hawkeyes’ coaching staff.
+The Hawkeyes play Western Michigan next week, and will either finish its non-conference schedule on a promising note or validate every negative feeling about Iowa's coaching staff.

 #11 Michigan 28 (3-0), Akron 24